anitabastola/EasyShop/README.md

 The Project Title is EasyShop.

 ## Description of the Project
 The website offers login capabilities for both administrators and regular users.
-Additionally, it provides customizable filters for browsing products, ensuring convenient display of prices and images.
+The EasyShop website offers users the ability to explore products in diverse categories, add items to their shopping carts, and seamlessly proceed through checkout to place orders.
+Its user interface (UI) is fully operational, featuring essential functions such as user registration, login, category-based product browsing, and robust search and filtering capabilities.
+Ongoing development will focus on optimizing the backend Spring Boot Java API.Testing is carried out using Postman and scripts.
+Developers ensure API functionality and compatibility by configuring Postman collections, scripting in JavaScript, and analyzing results.
+This API Application relies on Postman testing to ensure application endpoints and logic are fully functional.

 ## User Stories
 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
 - As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to manage products, including adding, updating, and deleting them.
+- As a user, I want to manage categories, including adding, updating, and deleting them.
+- As a user, I want to search for products based on category, price range, and color.
+- As a user,  I want to browse products by category and view details of specific products.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to be able to detect the bugs in order to make the website run properly.
 ### Prerequisites

 To install this application, use IntelliJ along with MySQL Workbench.
 Follow the provided link and select an installation